dilshankarunarathne/docker-notes/README.md

 Once we push our image to DockerHub, then we can use it on any machine running Docker.

 All the instructions for building an image of an application are written in a Dockerfile.
-With that, we can package our application into an image
+With that, we can package our application into an image.